Nesterlom/NotificationSystem/README.md

 Notification System to send multiply email notifications.
 I am using microservice arhitecture in this project.
-Project is developing now